GerganaT/GerganaT/README.md

 - 👋 Hi, I’m Gergana
-- 👀 I’m working as an Android developer
 - 🌱 I’m passionate about working on meaningful projects and constantly learning and improving myself.

 <!---